 Gift of Retirement Assets

-Retirement plan assets, including IRAs and qualified plans, can provide a tax-efficient way to support the Law School.
-The Law School Foundation will receive the assets free of income (and estate) tax, allowing 100% of the value to be applied to the charitable puposes you designate.
+A gift of retirement plan assets can provide a tax-efficient way to support the Law School.
+The University of Virginia Law School Foundation will receive the assets free of income and estate tax allowing 100% of the value of your gift to be applied to the charitable purpose you designate.
+Donors may (1) name the Law School Foundation as a beneficiary of one’s retirement plan at any age and/or (2) make a Qualified Charitable Distribution from one’s IRA after age 70½.

 Retirement plan illustratio